-The Child Development Center is a critical component of the academic program and mirrors the teachings of the Child Development Department Child Development students use the Center as a lab school for observations and work experience.
-The Center serves children of students, faculty, staff and the community with a professional and quality program.
-The Center's educational philosophy is built on a partnership of children, families and staff, with respect and value for each participant.
-The Center is open year-round, following the college schedule for closures.
+The Child Development Center serves children of students, faculty, staff, and community families.
+The program philosophy reflects a caring community of learners, centered on a partnership of families, children, and teaching staff, with respect and value for each participant.
+The Center is an integral component of the Child Development Program and serves as the campus laboratory school, providing mentoring and support for our Child Development students as they prepare to become early childhood educators.
+Under the supervision and direction of Child Development faculty and Center staff, students from many academic programs complete observations and assignments in the lab setting.
+The Center coordinates programs with different agencies to provide model educational experiences for both children and Child Development students, such as the Intergenerational Garden.
+The Center is open year round, following the college schedule for closures.
 Hours of operation are Monday through Friday, 7:30 a.m. to 5:30 p.m.
+The

-The Center accepts children from 18 months to 5 years old (pre-kindergarten).
-For more information call (619) 660-4660.
+Center accepts children from 18 months to 5 years old (pre-kindergarten).
+For more information, call (619) 660-4660.